MaxHalford/xgp/docs/go.md

 Just like the in CLI, the only required arguments to the `Estimator`'s `Fit` are a matrix of features `XTrain` and a list of targets `YTrain`. `WTrain` can be used to weight the samples in `XTrain` during program evaluation, this is particularly useful for higher-level learning algorithms such as [boosting](https://www.wikiwand.com/en/Boosting_(machine_learning)).
 One important thing to not is that `XTrain` and `XVal` should be **ordered column-wise**; that is `X[0]` should access the first column in the dataset, not the first row.

 !!! warning
-    For the while koza does not handle missing values.
+    For the while XGP does not handle missing values.

 Like the `val_set` argument in the CLI, `XVal`, `YVal`, and `WVal` can be used to track the performance of the best program on out-of-bag data. `notifyEvery` can be used to indicate at what frequency (in terms of genetic algorithm generations) progress should be displayed.